-“Diamoci la mano” and “Fateli tacere” also both appear on the Magic Bitpop Vol. 3, a recently released 1960s pop music compilation CD by Italy’s On Sale Music label.
+“Diamoci la mano” and “Fateli tacere” also both appear on the Magic Bitpop Vol. 3, a 1960s pop music compilation CD released by Italy’s On Sale Music label in 1996.

 I Balordi’s “Diamoci la mano,” written by Sergio Ricci and Stefano Torossi, is on YouTube:

 More Music from Ennio Morricone featuring Edda Dell’Orso

 Tony De Monaco’s “Siamo amici” is the only time Stefano Torossi and Ennio Morricone worked on a project together.
 However, Torossi and the vocalist most closely associated with Morricone, Edda Dell’Orso, collaborated on the movie theme from the soundtrack of L’età del malessere (The Age of Malaise) released in 1968.

 Besides doing the main theme on the 1968 General Music LP, Edda Dell’Orso does a vocal-only version worth seeking out that first appeared on Hexacord’s outstanding Al Cinema con Edda Dell’Orso CD in 2002 and then in 2010 on Verita Note’s limited edition CD reissue of L’età del malessere–which features nineteen additional alternate stereo mixes and film versions not offered on the original LP.